swildermann/COVID-19/README.md

 **NOTE**
 This repository is deprecated.
 The implementation is not running anymore.
 Please look for alternatives if you are using this as a data source for your own projects.
+In case of need for this data on a daily basis, please contact tklerx@paiqo.com.

 # COVID-19